jwdagney55/jwdagney55.github.io/index.md

 ## Change Log
 ### Portfolio Milestone 2
 - Watched video tutorial on [Creating a Flip Card with Animation](https://www.youtube.com/watch?v=qrZFo1jLG-4).
 This led into creating a basic match game in React with TypeScript.
 Code is housed in this [repository](https://github.com/jwdagney55/react-match-game).
 - Read through [htmldog](https://htmldog.com/guides/javascript/) javascript beginner and intermediate lessons.
+Notes are [here](https://github.com/jwdagney55/jwdagney55.github.io/blob/main/The_Basics/JavaScript.txt)
 ######################################################################
 - Week of Aug.
 30 began marksheet.io and runestone.academy lessons on html and css.
 I used these lessons to create html and css "cheat sheets."
 These are located in this repository under [The_Basics](https://github.com/jwdagney55/jwdagney55.github.io/tree/main/The_Basics)
 - Tutorial from FreeCodeAcademy.
 Beginning the Responsive Web Design course, and completed the First section on html.
 Repository is located [here](https://github.com/jwdagney55/CISC275-Tutorials)